 Video engineering - Molly Mac and Steven Miller

-Performances - Andrew Brown and Donnell Williams
+Performances - AB and Donnell Williams

 Space and construction engineer - Paul D. McKee